boristsr/GameServersCloudFormationTemplates/CloudFormation/RedOrchestra/Readme.md

 - SteamGuard will break this script.
 Setup a new steam account with a complex password and disable steamguard 2FA.
 - I never scripted an auto-start, or service method for the game as I ran out of time, and didn't script the steam login either.

-1. Install full steam client (downloaded automatically to c:\games)
-2. Login to full steam client and leave running
+1. Login to full steam client and leave running
-3. Run game by running c:\games\start-ro.bat.
+2. Run game by running c:\games\start-ro.bat.

 ## Running the server